Frances Dickinson (musician)

-Frances Dickinson is a New Zealand-based musician and vocal coach.
-She is the former vocalist of alt-folk band Forbidden Joe and is a vocal coach for New Zealand recording artists such as Lorde.
+Frances Dickinson worked as a New Zealand-based musician and vocal coach between 2010-2019.
+She was a vocalist for alt-folk band Forbidden Joe and a vocal coach for New Zealand recording artists such as Lorde.

 Forbidden Joe

 Dickinson was the lead singer and songwriter in the alt-folk band Forbidden Joe.
 The trio formed in 2008 after they met at the Devonport Folk Club (Auckland) and went on to record an EP entitled Oh, what a queer sensation later that year.
 The EP was described as being "very contemporary and yet at the same time having everything that you'd want from a really traditional folk view" whilst demonstrating "really good vocals (and) some really good songwriting" by Manu Taylor on National Radio's Nine till Noon music review.

 Music reviewer Graham Reid discussed Dickinson's songwriting in a review of the EP where he remarked that " as a writer, just on this one showing, she seems to be a rare one".
 Aside from one co-write with Arthur Baysting on the full album, she did not write any more songs with Forbidden Joe.

 Forbidden Joe produced their only full-length album In Mourning for the Pride of Petravore in 2010, which was part funded by Creative New Zealand.
 The trio separated in 2011 and their album was a finalist for the Vodafone New Zealand Music Award for Best Folk Album in the same year.